 There’s a lot to love about the marquise cut diamond, even if you’re unfamiliar with this less common shape.
 We’ll get into those details later, but suffice it to say this shape is worth considering.
 If you are looking for a unique engagement ring you should consider the marquise diamond.
 Unlike the other diamond cuts, which you constantly see in engagement rings, a marquise diamond engagement ring turns heads simply because the center stone’s shape is out of the ordinary.

 Rings set with Marquise cut diamonds make the finger of the lady appear more slender, which is not the case with a traditional round cut stone.
 A Marquise cut enlarges the amount of carat weight in a diamond so it appears to be bigger than other cuts of diamonds.
-This is due to the fact that a marquise cut diamond is cut shallower than round brilliant, princess cut, emerald cut, heart cut, asscher cut, radiant cut and cushion cut diamonds.
+This is due to the fact that a marquise cut diamond is cut shallower than round brilliant, princess cut, trilliant cut, heart cut, asscher cut, radiant cut and cushion cut diamonds.
 The length to width ratio for a Marquise cut diamond should ideally be 2 to 1.

 A Marquise cut diamond is stunning on its own, but it also looks lovely with other stones on either side of it.
 It is often mounted with two side stones in tapered baguette cut or trilliant cut.
 Many women choose a Marquise cut stone because there are so many options available for having the ring set.
 It can be set in a ring so that the ends point vertically on the finger or it can be set so that the ends point horizontally on the finger.
 The make spectacular halo engagement rings as the enhanced length appear even larger with the halo effect.